selimanac/defold-sublime-text/README.md

 ![Console](/.github/st_defold_3.png?raw=true)

 - **Performance Optimizations**:

+    The default Sublime Text panels are not really suitable for these kinds of tasks.

   - Only refreshes when visible to conserve resources
   - Automatically limits the number of lines shown (configurable via `console_max_lines`)
   - Provides a "Clear Console" command for manual cleanup